 About the Georgia Trauma Foundation: Since its founding in 2013, the Georgia Trauma Foundation has been dedicated to advancing trauma care across the state.
 Through initiatives like the Bleeding Control Kit Program, the foundation ensures Georgians have access to lifesaving tools and education when it matters most.

-Whatβs Next?: Following GivingTuesday, the foundation will update supporters with details on the number of kits funded and the schools benefiting from the initiative, demonstrating the tangible impact of their donations.
+What’s Next?: Following GivingTuesday, the foundation will update supporters with details on the number of kits funded and the schools benefiting from the initiative, demonstrating the tangible impact of their donations.

 B.T.
 Clark

 B.T.
-Clark is an award-winning journalist with 25-years experience in journalism.
+Clark is an award-winning journalist and the Publisher of The Georgia Sun.
+He has 25 years of experience in journalism and served as Managing Editor of Neighbor Newspapers in metro Atlanta for 15 years and Digital Director at Times-Journal Inc. for 8 years.
 His work has appeared in several newspapers throughout the state including Neighbor Newspapers, The Cherokee Tribune and The Marietta Daily Journal.
-He is the publisher of The Georgia Sun and a fifth-generation Georgian.
+He is a Georgia native and a fifth-generation Georgian.